The university of tulsa Online Blog

 In addition to their clinical expertise, nurse leaders need to possess a comprehensive set of soft skills and competencies to effectively carry out their duties, from guiding their staff to advocating for patients.

-The following are some of the core leadership skills for nurses that can help them in senior clinical, research, or administrative roles.
+Below are some of the core leadership skills for nurses that can help them in senior clinical, research, or administrative roles.

 Communication

-Communication is arguably one of the most important leadership skills for nurses, both for supervisors and clinical practitioners.
-Without effective communication, nurse leaders would have a difficult time identifying what is and is not working within their department, among their staff, and in each patient’s care plan.
+Communication is arguably one of the most important leadership skills for nurses, both for supervisors and for clinical practitioners.
+Without effective communication, nurse leaders would have a difficult time identifying what is and is not working within their department, among staff, and in each patient’s care plan.

 Collaboration and Teamwork